 But with custom software, it’s your software team that needs to go through the same process to develop, test, package, and deploy the same types of updates for your application.
 This has a much higher cost than when you’re on the receiving end of those packaged updates.

 As you can imagine, security updates must usually be developed, tested, and deployed immediately.
 There’s no time to waste, because your development team got the notification about the existence of the vulnerability at precisely the same time that the dark side did.
 So it’s a literal race to patch the hole as quickly as possible, before someone figures out how to exploit it.

 That’s really the biggest difference with the software development that’s related to security — you don’t get to pick the timeline.
 It happens immediately, and without notice.

 Critical rules of thumb for estimating maintenance costs for custom software

 We find that the most useful metric for ball-parking annual maintenance costs is to use the initial development costs as the benchmark.
 Tally the total design and development cost for getting version 1.0 live.
 Don’t skimp and stop at the “soft launch” or one of the beta releases.
 We’re looking for the release that was able to serve its full intended audience.
 Let’s call this “the cost of the initial launch.”
 Then, we consider the software maintenance cost percentage.

-Here is what our data shows, rounded to the nearest five percent:
+Here is what our data shows for each category, rounded to the nearest five percent: